sait-wbdv/winter-2021/_posts/2021-02-16-strings-methods.md

     - Discuss the escaping of characters (quotes, newlines, spaces, tabs, etc).
 - Differentiate between calling the `String()` constructor as a function (useful) vs using the `new` keyword (rare).
 - Demonstrate the [`string.prototype.length`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/length) property.
+    - Introduce the concept of Arrays, in terms of sting character indexes.

 ### Terminology
 String Literal